edolphin-ydf/hexo-encrypt/README.md

 enc_replace_url: true # this indicate wether the plugin should replace the img url in this post, this option has a higher priority than `replace_all_url` in _config.yml
 enc_pwd: 123456 # this is the way to set encrypt password for this post
 enc_img_type: qiniu # or base64
+enc_template: 'user defined decrpyt ui template' # same as template in _config.yml but has a higher priority
 ```

 then run `hexo g` and `hexo s`, open the encrypted post,